System Architecture

 Phase C — Cross-Domain Fault Repair

 Astrocyte-model mediator.
 Detects faults across domain boundaries.
 Propagates bridge signals.
 Repairs damaged circuits before learning proceeds.
 Learning on damaged circuits produces drift — Phase C closes that gap.
+If an adaptor begins emitting malformed envelopes, Phase C isolates the bridge and repairs it before temporal learning resumes.

 Phase D — Temporal Learning